-Chaga has the ability to balance and restore your entire system with incredible immunomodulating powers.
-Chaga’s beta-glucans have the ability to increase the production of lymphocytes (a type of white blood cells that regulate the immune response to infectious microorganisms and other foreign substances).
+Chaga can balance and restore your entire system with incredible immunomodulating powers.
+Chaga’s beta-glucans can increase the production of lymphocytes (a type of white blood cell that regulate the immune response to infectious microorganisms and other foreign substances).
 Chaga is outstanding in its power to keep you looking young and healthy.
 As the richest natural antioxidant source, the fungus will protect your body from cell degeneration.
 An abundance of betulin also gives antitumor and anticancer properties to work with.

 People in Eastern and Northern Europe have been drinking Chaga tea for its many health benefits for centuries.
-So let’s discover more of what does Chaga do for you.
+So let’s discover more of what Chaga does for you.

 This polypore fungus doesn’t look like a mushroom, as most people think of mushrooms.
-In fact, it’s not actually a mushroom.
+It’s not a mushroom.
 The growth coming out of the tree is a fungal mycelium, the vegetative part of the fungus.
-It is made up of thousands of branching hyphae, which network with the birch tree, transferring nutrients and communicating with its host.
+It comprises thousands of branching hyphae, which network with the birch tree, transferring nutrients and communicating with its host.

-Due to its co-dependent relationship with birch, the fungus grows in colder climates, with an abundance of birch trees.
+Due to its co-dependent relationship with birch, the fungus grows in colder climates with abundant birch trees.
 You’ll be able to find and harvest the fungus in Siberia, Russia, Northern Asia, Canada, Northern United States (including Alaska), and Northern and Central Europe.

-As mentioned it’s a unique fungus, that starts growing from inside the tree, instead of developing on the surface of the tree.
+As mentioned, it’s a unique fungus that starts growing from inside the tree instead of developing on the surface of the tree.
 As it matures, it protrudes from the host tree.
 The appearance is much like that of a burl, and there is often quite a lot of confusion among new foragers mistaking burls for Chaga.
 You’ll be able to distinguish it by a dark, almost black exterior.
 Looking like something has burnt on the tree.
-Whilst on the inside, it’s a rich orange-brown color with a corky texture.
+Inside, it’s a rich orange-brown color with a corky texture.

 How is Chaga consumed?

 Chaga cannot be eaten raw or cooked like other types of mushrooms, for example, button mushrooms or shiitake.
 It is a hard, dense polypore mass.
 This functional fungus is not edible in the standard method, but instead, the properties need to be extracted.
 The extraction process requires prolonged simmering or soaking of the fungus’s chunks or powder.
-Heat exposure makes the beneficial components bioavailable to the human body, meaning the body will be able to absorb the nutrients.
+Heat exposure makes the beneficial components bioavailable to the human body, meaning the body can absorb the nutrients.

-Traditionally, the polypore is broken up into small pieces, then simmered to make tea.
+Traditionally, the polypore is broken into small pieces, then simmered to make tea.
 The fungus is removed from the mixture before drinking the tea.
-It is also common to find powdered raw Chaga, that can be added to different recipes.
-Chaga is also famous in skincare and it’s easy to use binders and make a salve or medicinal application out of it.
+It is also common to find powdered raw Chaga that can be added to different recipes.
+Chaga is also famous in skincare, and it’s easy to use binders and make a salve or medicinal application out of it.

 Related: DIY Chaga cream

-When it comes to products available in retail, tea is extremely popular, as are Chaga tinctures.
-Though it’s important to note that making the tea or tincture is relatively easy, as long as you have the raw fungus available.
+Regarding products available in retail, tea is prevalent, as are Chaga tinctures.
+However, it’s important to note that making the tea or tincture is relatively easy as long as you have the raw fungus available.